The Best Phones for Kids 2024

 Bark's the best at message monitoring

 Have a text-happy kid?
-Worried about cyberbullying?
-Did you agree to let your kid join Instagram and then instantly regretted it?
+Worried about cyber bullying?
+Did you agree to let your kid join Instagram and then instantly regret it?
 Bark's got your back.
-It's the best (and often the only) platform for monitoring messages of all kinds—whether it's texts, emails, or social media DMs.
+It's the best (and often the only) platform for monitoring messages of all kinds — whether it's texts, emails, or social media DMs.

 Highest monthly service fee

 The major disadvantage of a Bark Phone is its high service price.
-You're required to use a Bark Wireless plan, which costs $49/mo. for a zero-data plan.
+You're required to use a Bark Wireless plan, which costs $49/month for a zero-data plan.
 That means your child can only use their phone's internet features when connected to Wi-Fi.
-While that naturally restricts their screen time, it's a huge buzzkill.
-No one spends all their time near Wi-Fi, including kids.

 There's no discount for adding a second Bark Phone to your account, and since you can't switch to another service provider, you're not able to shop around for a better price if your circumstances change.